flavioaiello/forward-haproxy/README.md

 - TCP forward based on TLS Server-Name-Indication (SNI).
 (TLS offloading is not supported)

 ## Testing
-Local testing can simply be done by deploying compose recipes:
+Local testing can be performed simply by providing the test recipe:
 ```
 docker stack deploy -c apps.yml apps
 ```